christopherdean11/stm32/bluepill/timer-pwm-ll/readme.md

-# Use a Timer to create PWM channels with the LL (LL) API
+# Use a Timer to create PWM channels with the Low-Level (LL) API

 This code uses TIM1 to create the PWM channels.
 Connect LEDs to PA8 and PA9 and the two LEDs will slowly ramp from 0% to 100% brightness.
 The LEDs will ramp in opposite directions.